 Use cases:

-Why this is EPC Group's preferred approach: Fabric notebooks keep everything within the Microsoft security boundary, use the same capacity as Power BI (no separate Azure ML billing), support MLflow for model versioning and governance, and write directly to Lakehouse tables that Power BI reads via DirectLake — the tightest integration available today.
+Why this is EPC Group's preferred approach: Fabric notebooks maintain all data within the Microsoft security boundary.
+They use the same capacity as Power BI, eliminating separate Azure ML billing.
+Additionally, they support MLflow for model versioning and governance.
+Fabric notebooks also write directly to Lakehouse tables that Power BI accesses via DirectLake, providing the tightest integration available today.

 Approach 5: Custom AI Visuals (Power BI Custom Visuals SDK)